 When you must have a permit from the police

-Some types of weapons, parts thereof, and ammunition may require a permit from the police.
-Examples of types of weapons, parts thereof, and ammunition that require a permit from the police:
+Some types of firearms, parts thereof, and ammunition may require a permit from the police.
+Examples of types of firearms, parts thereof, and ammunition that require a permit from the police:

 - combination weapons (rifle/shotgun)